 One downside of gas rewards is that you can only use the points once, even if your tank is smaller than the maximum number of gallons you can redeem.

 Try to fill up when your tank is as close to empty as possible — that way, you’ll get more gas and maximize your savings.

 If your car doesn’t have a large tank (and if it’s allowed by your gas rewards program), bring an empty gas can to fill with the remaining gallons, so you don’t waste your fuel rewards.

 Now you’ll have an actual excuse to wait until the weekend to hit the grocery store.

 Some stores, such as Kroger, offer double fuel rewards on weekends.
-It might be busy — but the savings might be worthwhile.
+It will probably be busy, but the savings might be worthwhile.

-Jacquelyn Pica is an editorial intern at The Penny Hoarder.
+Jacquelyn Pica is an SEO specialist at The Penny Hoarder.
 She never pays full price for gas thanks to her fuelperks!-savvy dad.